+signs] day of [leave blank]

 SIGNED for and on behalf of

 THE COMMONWEALTH OF AUSTRALIA )

 as represented by

 Services Australia

 by: Signature

 In the Presence of: WITNESS

-Full name and occupation or profession of witner ss (Please print)
+Full name and occupation or profession of witne

-[Chose the appropriate signature block for the Recipies nt from the alternatives below and delete the others.]
+[Chose the appropriate signature block for the Recipie nt from the alternatives below and delete the others.]

 [Where recipient is a Company use the following]

 EXECUTED BY )

 [company name] )

 Signature Signature

 Full Name (Please print) Full Name (Please print)

 Position (insert Director or Secretary) Position

 In the Presence of: In the Presence of:

 WITNESS WITNESS

 Please print full name and occupation or profess sion of witnesses above.

-[Where recipient is a sole trader or partnership use th e following ]
+[Where recipient is a sole trader or partnership use the following g]

 SIGNED by )

 [recipient's full name, or if a partnership )

 state the full names of all the partners} )

 In the Presence of:

 WITNESS

-Full name and occupation or profession of witn ess (Pleas se print)
+Full name and occupation or profession of witner ss (Plea se print)

-[Where recipient is an incorporated association use the he following g]
+[Where recipient is an incorporated association use the followin gl

 The COMMON SEAL of

-[insert full name of the incorporated associa tion]
+[insert full name of the incorporated associati on]

-was affixed in accordance with its Articles of As ssociation
+was affixed in accordance with its Articles of Ass ociation 1.

 Signature

 Full Name (Please print)

 Position

-who by signing certifies that they have the auth nority to do ) SO
+who by signing certifies that they have the autho rity to d 0 S0

 In the Presence of:

 WITNESS

-Full name and occupation or profession of with ess (Pleas se print)
+Full name and occupation or profession of witner ss (Plea se print)